sandra-frontdev/peer-server/README.md

 ## Starting your peer server ##

+Go to root of this project and run npm start

-Run npm start
+npm start

-## Now go to peerjs-video-chat, install and run this project to start video-chat app ##
+## Now go to peerjs-video-app, install and run this project to start video-app app ##

 <https://github.com/sandra-frontend/peerjs-video-chat>